Fight Tiredness Now!

 Is Iron From Plants or Meat Better?

-In this article we’ll look at the role iron has to play in the body, and examine the different types of iron.
+In this article, we’ll look at the role iron has to play in the body, and examine the different types of iron.

+Why is iron important?
 Iron is an essential nutrient that plays a vital role in the transport of oxygen around the body.
 It binds to something called hemoglobin (a special protein) and helps it carry red blood cells from your lungs to other tissues in your body.
-A deficiency in iron is called anaemia which effects about 20% of women, 50% of pregnant women and up to 5% of men.
-The easiest solution to avoid anaemia is to consume more foods high in iron.
+When we don't get enough daily iron, our bodies can struggle to maintain optimal oxygen levels, which can impact a large percentage of women and men.
+The easiest way to support your body is to consume more foods rich in this essential mineral.

+How much iron do we need?
 The recommended daily intake (RDI) may vary based on a person’s gender and life stage but is typically:

 - Men over 19 years - 8 milligrams